Assessment Unit

 Word Identification and Spelling (WIST)

-A recent personal photograph of the student.
+Recent photo of the student.